mikemfleming/underbar/README.md

 ## Contributing
 This is a living document that we can use to train people up on JS.
-Submit a pull request if you have an idea of how to make this better.
+Submit a pull request if you have an idea of how to make it better.